sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 - Set the hostname, username, password, WiFi, and localisation settings as desired, then click save and exit the settings window
 - Select "yes" to install the OS with your custom settings
 - After the image has finished writing, Insert the SD card into your Raspberry Pi and power it on

 ### Install the camera driver and software

 - Start the Raspberry Pi and connect to the internet.

-- Open up the command terminal and enter each line, one at a time:
+- Open up the command terminal and enter each line, one at a time: (scroll to see the full line)

   ```
   wget -O install_pivariety_pkgs.sh https://github.com/ArduCAM/Arducam-Pivariety-V4L2-Driver/releases/download/install_script/install_pivariety_pkgs.sh